mateusdotjs/caching-redis/README.md

 In addition to Redis, this project includes a basic API built with NestJS and uses PostgreSQL as the primary database.
 The infrastructure is managed with Docker and Docker Compose, which simplifies dependency and environment management.

+The project also features a seeder that populates the database with 20 sample records upon initialization, using Faker to generate realistic product data.

 ## Technologies

 - **NestJS**: A framework for Node.js that helps build scalable and efficient applications.